 Over the years we kept searching for platforms we could use that would enable co-located FLO performers (playing in front of the audience) to play alongside globally distributed (remote) FLO performers, in real-time (+/- milliseconds of delay :-).

-We played concerts that were organized by universities as part of academic conferences (with fast reliable networks allowing for as much as 8 channels of audio being streamed in real-time using JACK).
+We played concerts that were organised by universities as part of academic conferences (with fast reliable networks allowing for as much as 8 channels of audio being streamed in real-time using JACK).
 We played at different art venues with unreliable network speeds dropping in and out throughout the concert.
-We even played at home venues, where we had the network issues of art venues + restrictions on the equipment we could use (everything had to be PAT tested) + restrictions on the audience (if the audience was even allowed!).
+We even played at home venues, where we had the network issues of art venues + restrictions on the equipment we could use (everything had to be PAT tested!) + restrictions on the audience (if the audience was even allowed!).

-Along the way, we learnt that any performance which involves remote performers needs longer ‘tech-rider’ and longer tech set-up (both of which the event organizers need to be aware of, well in advance!).
+Along the way, we learnt that any performance which involves remote performers needs longer ‘tech-rider’ and longer tech set-up (both of which the event organisers need to be aware of, well in advance!).
 We also learnt that this kind of performance needs a lot of testing with remote performers, who mostly performed using their home internet network or a mobile phone network (the reliability of which varies greatly from country to country).

 We learnt that the most satisfying performance experience was when we felt like ‘musicians’, rather than ‘technicians’, and when the performance platforms we were using and the speed of the network allowed us to play synchronously (ie together) rather than asynchronously (ie one after another with varying degrees of delay and varying degrees of ability to monitor what was actually happening in the performance).